Starlink Review 2026: Is It Worth It for Travelers?

 - Boaters and sailors who need internet offshore.
 The flat high-performance dish handles movement and spray better than the Standard dish, and coverage extends over most coastal waters and some open ocean routes.

 - Digital nomads in developing countries where even urban internet can be unreliable.
-We spoke with nomads in rural Mexico and West Africa who consider Starlink their primary internet, with local cellular as the backup rather than the other way around.
+I’ve talked to nomads in rural Mexico and West Africa who consider Starlink their primary internet, with local cellular as the backup rather than the other way around.

 - Event organizers and temporary setups needing internet at outdoor venues, construction sites, or disaster relief areas.
 Five-minute setup and 100+ Mbps throughput.